 However, if you experience any of the following signs of a serious allergic reaction, stop taking mefenamic acid and seek medical attention immediately: rash/blisters, itching, swelling, extreme dizziness and difficulty breathing.
 Contact the doctor or pharmacist if you experience other adverse effects.

-Before taking Mefenamic acid talk with your doctor if you are allergic to it or any other medications.
-The product may contain some inactive ingredients which can cause some serious allergic reactions or some other serious problems.
-Consult your doctor or pharmacist before using this drug if you have: aspirin-sensitive asthma (history of worsening of runny/stuffy nose breathing after taking aspirin or other NSAIDs, serious kidney disease, recent heart bypass surgery).
+Before taking a Mefenamic acid tablet, talk with your doctor if you are allergic to it or any other medications.
+The product may contain some inactive ingredients that can cause some serious allergic reactions or other serious problems.
+Consult your doctor or pharmacist before using this drug if you have: aspirin-sensitive asthma (history of worsening of runny/stuffy nose breathing after taking aspirin or other NSAIDs, serious kidney disease or recent heart bypass surgery).

 For people with Asthma